-Unless you are under 21 years old, you must have paid social security contributions for a specific period beforehand, for example, women over 26 years must have paid at least 180 days in the past seven years or for 360 days in all your working life.
+Unless you are under 21 years old, you must have paid social security contributions for a specific period beforehand.
+For example, women over 26 years must have paid at least 180 days in the past seven years or for 360 days in all their working life.
 Fathers who have paid similar contributions may apply for paternity benefit, which has similar conditions.
 To apply you need to contact your local INSS.

 If your job poses a risk to your pregnancy and you have to leave work, you may be eligible for a maternity risk benefit of up to 100 percent of your wage, starting from the day the employment contract ends.

 If you are working and/or resident in Spain you may be entitled to a tax rebate of around EUR 100 per month for the first three years of a child’s life; self-employed are exempt from paying social security contributions of about EUR 240 for two years.